spinnaker/spinnaker.github.io/reference/pipeline/expressions/index.md

 ### #toJson(Object)

-Converts a map into a JSON string.
+Converts an arbitrary JSON object into a JSON string.

 ## Whitelisted Java classes